Abdul-Wahab-Aslam/FYP-4May/README.md

 │   └── *.pkl / *.pt        ← Trained models
 └── vercel.json             ← Vercel deployment config
 ```
+Download the trained weights (best.pt) from our Hugging Face Space and place them in the weights folder for local inference.
 ---

 ## 🔧 Fixes Applied (Debugged Version)